thakurtanya/kontikilabsDevelopers/doc/source/AlterNLU-Features.rst

 We give filter functionalities for entity name, reference value and entity specific synonyms to help user modify the data quickly.

 	.. note::
-		Whenever an entity is tagged in the sentence, it is automatically mapped in the synonyms of the corresponding entity.
+		Whenever an entity is tagged in the sentence, it is automatically mapped in the synonyms of the corresponding reference value.

-		Also,

-		If you change the ‘Reference Value’ in the entity section the same will be reflected dynamically in the intent section, and vice versa.
+		Also, if you change the ‘Reference Value’ in the entity section the same will be reflected dynamically in the intent section, and vice versa.

 ==========================================================
 Get real time Report of training data if there’s any issue